melanchall/drywetmidi/README.md

 [![NuGet](https://img.shields.io/nuget/v/Melanchall.DryWetMidi.svg)](https://www.nuget.org/packages/Melanchall.DryWetMidi/) [![Build](https://ci.appveyor.com/api/projects/status/github/melanchall/drywetmidi?svg=true&branch=develop)](https://ci.appveyor.com/project/melanchall/drywetmidi/branch/develop)

-DryWetMIDI is the .NET library to work with MIDI files.
+DryWetMIDI is the .NET library to work with MIDI files and MIDI devices.
 Visit [Wiki](https://github.com/melanchall/drymidi/wiki) to learn how to use the DryWetMIDI.
 The library was tested on 130,000 files taken from [here](https://www.reddit.com/r/WeAreTheMusicMakers/comments/3ajwe4/the_largest_midi_collection_on_the_internet/).
 Thanks *midi-man* for this great collection.
 You can get the latest version via [NuGet](https://www.nuget.org/packages/Melanchall.DryWetMidi).

 ## Features

 With the DryWetMIDI you can:

 * Read, write and create [Standard MIDI Files (SMF)](https://www.midi.org/specifications/category/smf-specifications).
 It is also possible to read [RMID](https://www.loc.gov/preservation/digital/formats/fdd/fdd000120.shtml) files where SMF wrapped to RIFF chunk.
-* Send MIDI events to/receive them from MIDI devices, play MIDI data and record it.
+* [Send](https://github.com/melanchall/drywetmidi/wiki/Output-device) MIDI events to/[receive](https://github.com/melanchall/drywetmidi/wiki/Input-device) them from MIDI devices, [play](https://github.com/melanchall/drywetmidi/wiki/Playback) MIDI data and [record](https://github.com/melanchall/drywetmidi/wiki/Recording) it.
 * Finely adjust process of reading and writing.
 It allows, for example, to read corrupted files and repair them, or build MIDI file validators.
 * Implement [custom meta events](https://github.com/melanchall/drywetmidi/wiki/Custom-meta-events) and [custom chunks](https://github.com/melanchall/drywetmidi/wiki/Custom-chunks) that can be written to and read from MIDI files.
 * Easily catch specific error when reading or writing MIDI file since all possible errors in a MIDI file are presented as separate exception classes.